luiscruz/course_sustainableSE/src/Blogpost.md

 ### 3.1 Overview

-We measure the client-side energy consumed by a single browser participant in a 120-second call, on each platform, repeated 30 times in randomised order.
+We measure the client-side energy consumed by a single measured browser participant joining a 120-second call alongside five additional participants, on each platform, repeated 30 times in randomised order.

 ### 3.2 Experiment Setting
 For each platform, we deployed five additional participant bots using an automation script to better